dscho/pagefind-xkcd-demo/content/comics/2017-3-31-rayleigh-scattering.md

   If you ask "why are leaves green?" the usual answer is "because they're full of chlorophyll, and chlorophyll is green," even though "why does chlorophyll scatter green light?" is a great question too.
 img: https://imgs.xkcd.com/comics/rayleigh_scattering.png
 ---
-[Science Girl asks Blondie a question which she answers while lifting her arm towards Science Girl.]
+[Jill asks Blondie a question which she answers while lifting her arm towards Jill.]

-Science Girl: Why is the sky blue?
+Jill: Why is the sky blue?

 Blondie: Because air is blue.

-[Megan walks in from behind Science Girl.]
+[Megan walks in from behind Jill.]

 Megan: No, the sky is blue because of Rayleigh scattering–